anshum404/Physics_puzzle/README.md

  * Balloons spawn randomly around the user's position, and slowly rise up vertically after spawning.
  * The user gets 25 Darts, that the user can throw at the Balloons around them to burst them.
- * The thrown Darts should obey the laws of 3D Physics (Projectile Motion, Gravity).
+ * The thrown Darts will obey the laws of 3D Physics (Projectile Motion, Gravity).
  * The user scores a point when their Dart collides with the Balloon.
  * The game ends when the user is out of Darts.
  * At the end of the game, user's score is displayed.